Fillability obstructions for high-dimensional confoliations: Confoliations in high dimensions

-Lastly, notice that for a given $\alpha$ defining one-form for $\xi$ and $t\geq 0$ we have the identity $\mu_C + t \d\alpha = \mu_{C+t}$.
-In particular, it follows from the above claim that $\mu_{C_0}$ is symplectically compatible with $\d\alpha$.
-This concludes the proof. \end{proof} { It is not clear to the authors if the converse holds true in full generality, namely whether the existence of a non-degenerate\footnote{Starting from an $\omega$ on $\xi$ which is symplectically compatible with $\CpS_\xi$, one can get a non-degenerate two-form on $\xi$ by simply adding $\d\alpha$, for some $\alpha$ defining $\xi$.} alternating two-form on $\xi$ which is symplectically compatible with $\CpS_\xi$ guarantees the existence of a $J_\xi$ which is strongly tamed by $\CpS_\xi$.
-The main issue is that, for sequences $p_n$ of points in $M$ converging to a certain $p$ such that $\rk (\cK_\xi)_{p_n}$ is not equal to $\rk (\cK_\xi)_{p}$ for infinitely many $n$'s, the sequence $(\cK_\xi)_{p_n}$ might in general accumulate on several different subspaces of $(\cK_\xi)_{p}$.
-This said, the converse statement almost trivially holds true under the hypothesis that one can find a $J_\xi$ as desired near the discontinuity points of the order function $k(p)=\frac{1}{2}[\dim(M)-1-\rk((\cK_\eta)_p)]$ of $\xi$, i.e.\ of $\rk\cK_\xi$: \begin{lemma} Let $\xi$ be a hyperplane field on $M$, and $\mu$ a non-degenerate alternating two-form on $\xi$ that is symplectically compatible with $\CpS_\xi$ and non-degenerate on $\cK_\xi$.
+The behavior exploited in the example above, and which makes the converse to \Cref{prop:from_alm_cplx_to_sympl} to not hold, is the following: for sequences $p_n$ of points in $M$ converging to a certain $p$ such that $\rk (\cK_\xi)_{p_n}$ is not equal to $\rk (\cK_\xi)_{p}$ for infinitely many $n$'s, the sequence $(\cK_\xi)_{p_n}$ might in general accumulate on several different subspaces of $(\cK_\xi)_{p}$.
+This being said, a converse to \Cref{prop:from_alm_cplx_to_sympl} does hold under the hypothesis that one can find a $J_\xi$ as desired near the discontinuity points of the order function $k(p)=\frac{1}{2}[\dim(M)-1-\rk((\cK_\eta)_p)]$ of $\xi$, i.e.\ of $\rk\cK_\xi$: \begin{lemma} Let $\xi$ be a hyperplane field on $M$, and $\mu$ a non-degenerate alternating two-form on $\xi$ that is symplectically compatible with $\CpS_\xi$.
 Assume that there is a neighborhood $U$ of the discontinuity points of $\rk\cK_\xi$ and a complex structure $J_U$ on $\xi\vert_U$ that is tamed by $\CpS_\xi\vert_U$.
-Then, there is $J_\xi$ on $\xi$ tamed by $\CpS_\xi$, i.e.\ $\xi$ is a confoliation.
+Then, for any open neighborhood $O$ of the discontinuity points of $\rk\cK_\xi$ that is compactly contained in $U$, there is $J_\xi$ on $\xi$ {extending $J_U\vert_O$ on $O$ and} tamed by $\CpS_\xi$, i.e.\ $\xi$ is a tame confoliation.

 Moreover, if $J_U$ is also tamed by $\mu\vert_U$, the $J_\xi$ can also be arranged to be tamed by $\mu$. \end{lemma}